axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

   .. important::

-    If the total width of the columns is less than the widget's width, the Portal will automatically adjust the column widths to match the widget.
+    If the total width of the columns is less than the widget's width, the Portal will automatically adjust the column widths to match the widget's width.

 .. _new-dashboard-case-list-widget: